Setting up Solaris 10 Accounting subsystem

 Managing system accounting is not foolproof.
 A file may become corrupted or lost.
 While most files can simply be ignored or restored from backup, some files must be fixed to maintain the integrity of system accounting.

-files seem to cause the most problems in the daily operation of system accounting.
-When the date is changed manually and the system is in multiuser mode, a set of date change records is written to the /var/adm/wtmpx
+The wtmpx files seem to cause the most problems in the daily operation of system accounting.
+When the date is changed manually and the system is in multiuser mode, a set of date change records is written to the /var/adm/wtmpx file.
+The wtmpfix utility is designed to adjust the time stamps in the wtmp records when a date change is encountered.
+However, some combinations of date changes and reboots slip through the wtmpfix utility and cause the acctcon program to fail.

 - Switch user to root or assume an equivalent role